Teen Alcohol Abuse

 • Make sure your teen can call you or someone else if they ever need a ride or help getting out of a bad situation

 If a teen is already abusing alcohol or has an alcohol addiction, he or she may need medical help to recover.
 A doctor and a counselor can help a teen detox from alcohol and address the reasons for his or her alcohol abuse so the teen can avoid alcohol in the future.
-Teens may also need to stay in the hospital or in a treatment program if their alcohol problem is serious.
+Teens may also need to stay in the hospital or in a treatment program if their teen alcohol abuse problem is serious.

-After alcohol abuse treatment, teens need a lot of love, patience, and support to help them stay sober.
+After teen alcohol abuse treatment, teens need a lot of love, patience, and support to help them stay sober.
 They may need to join a support group and avoid friends who drink.
 If they slip and drink again, parents should try to be patient with their recovery.
 Family members who are struggling with a loved one’s alcoholism can also get counseling or join a support group like Al-Anon.

 Sources: